MN LEND Manual

 Attending additional clinical site visits beyond the 3 required is strongly encouraged for trainees who will be future clinical-based practitioners.

-All MTT should attend at least one clinical observation.
+All MTT should attend at least 1 clinical observation.

-Clinics/Labs may include: the MIDB Autism Neurodevelopmental Disabilities (AND) Clinic, Fragile X Clinic, Voyagers Clinic for Genetic Counseling, St. David’s East African Autism Day Treatment, The Finestack Language Intervention Lab, Audiology Lab, Cleft Palate/Craniofacial Clinics, Shevlin Hall Speech Language Therapy, Minneapolis Public School District Early Screening Evaluations, Suma Jacob Lab, and the ICI Telehealth Lab.
+Clinics/Labs may include: the MIDB Autism Neurodevelopmental Disabilities (A.N.D.)
+Clinic, Fragile X Clinic, Developmental Behavioral Pediatrics clinic, Genetic Counseling at Voyageurs clinic, St. David’s East African Autism Day Treatment clinic, Cleft Palate/Craniofacial clinics, Julie M. Davis Speech Language Therapy sessions online, Minneapolis Public School District Early Screening Evaluations, *Evening group therapies (anxiety, social skills, transition age, etc.), and the ICI Telehealth Lab.

 LEND Mentoring & Coaching